spiraling-down/game/Readme.md

 # Spiraling Down

-A Minetest Game for the 2022 Minetest Game Jam.
+A Minetest Game for the 2022 Minetest Peanutbutter Jam.

 ## License